ShZh-libraries/sznn/README.md

 # Usage

-Firstly you should determine which backend to use. sznn provides 3 backends(JS, WebAssembly and WebGPU).
+Firstly you should determine which backend to use. sznn provides 3 backends(JS, WASM and WebGPU).
 But currently you could only choose best backend statically by yourself.

 Fortunately, we provide a tool as suggestion.
 Just directly open `tools/schedule/detect.html` in your target browser and you will see our recommendation.